FinOps Center

 IAM principal attribution via CUR 2.0.
 FinOps Center auto-generates the IAM role name and CLI commands.
 Two workload paths: Operations (dedicated role) and Coding (IAM Identity Center + session tags).

-• line_item_iam_principal attribution — no tagging
+• line_item_iam_principal attribution, no tagging required

 • Auto-generated role: finops-{workloadName}-{4charId}